-If you have a dependent spouse or child, your income tax will be reduced.
-This is called the “dependent, etc. exemption.”
-It is irrelevant whether they live in a foreign country or Japan.
-Even if they live in a foreign country, they can receive the exemption for dependents by submitting certain documents.
+Your income tax will be reduced if you have a dependent (child, parents, etc.).
+This is called the “dependent exemption.”
+Even if the dependents live in a foreign country, the tax payer can receive the exemption for dependents by submitting certain documents.

 How much tax will be reduced by the exemption for dependents?

-Suppose your tax rate is 10%, and you have a spouse and one 19-year-old child
+Suppose your tax rate is 10%, and you have a mother and one 19-year-old child.

 Your income tax will be reduced by (380,000+63,000)*10%=101,000 per year.